unicoe/pedestrain_detection/report.md

 File "/home/deeplearning_3/Aven_caltech/py-faster-rcnn-caltech-pedestrian/tools/../lib/fast_rcnn/train.py", line 73, in snapshot self.bbox_stds[:, np.newaxis])
 ValueError: operands could not be broadcast together with shapes (84,4096) (8,1)
 ```
-This is also an issue can be found on git issues([issue 37](https://github.com/rbgirshick/fast-rcnn/issues/37)) and the solution is relatively complecated.
-In short, the main issue is caltech dataset has only two classes comparing with 21 from the original pascal voc dataset, the output layers like `cls_score` and `bbox_pred` have to be modifited to fit the dataset; and for this case, the output params for `cls_score` should be 2 and 8 for `bbox_pred` layer.
-Another further work is to modify the layer name in prototxt and the croresponding class/function name in python layer definition code(I don't fully get the reason but it turns out to be essential).
+This is also an issue can be found on git issues([issue 37](https://github.com/rbgirshick/fast-rcnn/issues/37)) and the solution is relatively complicated.
+In short, the main issue is Caltech dataset has only two classes comparing with 21 from the original pascal voc dataset, the output layers like `cls_score` and `bbox_pred` have to be modified to fit the dataset; and for this case, the output params for `cls_score` should be 2 and 8 for `bbox_pred` layer.
+Another further work is to modify the layer name in prototxt and the corresponding class/function name in python layer definition code(I don't fully get the reason but it turns out to be essential).

 Three essential files here need to be modified;